HNS Finder

 HNS entries identified as a result of carrying out a search using any of the options described above, will be listed alphabetically.

-Access Archived data
+Access to Archived data

-By default, the HNS Finder presents a searchable list of HNS that are identified in all the codes and listings in force during the current calendar year.
+By default, the HNS Finder presents a searchable list of HNS that are identified in all the codes and listings in force during the relevant calendar reporting year.
 To facilitate the reporting of contributing cargo, that list is updated at the end of May every year, which corresponds to the submission deadline under the 2010 HNS Protocol.

 However, should a receiver or a government authority need to access previous years’ data for verification or reporting purposes, it is possible to access such data using the Access Archived Data function.
 This function provides access to the lists from previous years.
 Selecting a specific year will open the list which was valid during that year.